jsong98/LB-C/README.md

-# Language, brain, and computer
+# Language, Brain, and Computer
-### Record of LB&C lecture for the spring semester of 2021, KOREA UNIV.
+### Record of `LB&C lecture` for the spring semester of 2021, KOREA UNIV.